eddiecqw/Human-Image-Generator-with-Animal-Features/README.md

 # Human-Image-Generator-with-Animal-Features
 Human image generator using pretrained diffusion model and web framework 'flask' in Python and HTML\
 Before utilize the model you need to ensure you have install these libraries in your pc:\
-flask\
-torch\
-diffusers\
-transformers
+•	Flask: For handling the web server and routes. \
+•	Stable Diffusion (diffusers): To load and run the text-to-image model. \
+•	Torch: For running the model on GPU or CPU. \
+•	OS and UUID: For file management (saving images with unique filenames). \
+•	re: For sanitizing user input to create safe filenames.\

 Use Guidelines:

-1.download the libraries that are included in the "requirement.txt" (pip3 install -r requirement.txt)
+1.download the libraries that are included in the "requirement.txt"\
+  (pip3 install -r requirement.txt)\

-2.run the app.py
+2.run the app.py\

-3.open the website that are mentioned on the terminal
+3.open the website that are mentioned on the terminal\

-4.type the descriptions concerns the images you want
+4.type the descriptions concerns the images you want\

+Description：\
+Main Features that include in my project: diAusers, flask, “os”, Stable DiAusion.
+In my project, I used the technique of stable diAusion which is an ai model that is used for generating images in terms of text.
+This kind of generative model is trained to denoise an object, like an image, in order to extract a sample of interest.
+Until a sample is collected, the model is trained to denoise the image a little at a time.
+In order to produce a final image that complies with the request, it first paints the image with noise and random pixels.
+It then attempts to eliminate the noise by modifying each phase.\